-4. Reteach: Practice throughout the day and school year.
+4. Reteach: Practice

+throughout the day and

+school year.

 On day two, check in with students and find out if they had any trouble traveling efficiently and being on time.

-After Labor Day, 1st period teachers remind students to review their schedules and make sure they remember their travel routines for arriving on time for arriving on time.
+After Labor Day, 1st period teachers remind students to review their schedules and make sure they remember their travel routines for arriving on time.